john-johansson/tibber-realtime-monitoring/README.md

 This project intention is to showcase different OKD features.
 It not to be seen as a best practice for developing or deploying cloud native applications.

-## Original Architecture
+## Architecture
+Look in the main branch for reference.

-In the main branch, there is a python script that communicates with the tibber api and writes to a influxdb.
-There is also additional python scipts that run as cron jobs.
-Theese scripts talk to the tibber API to get the current price and talk to weathermap API to get the outside temperature from where electrity meter location.
-These values are also written into influxdb.
-Grafana is used for visualizing all the data collected.
+The main application is a python script that communicates with the tibber api and writes its data influxdb time series database.
+Additional python scripts run as cron jobs.
+These cronjobs fetch cost and weather data from the tibber and weathermap API.This data is also written to influxdb.
+Grafana is used for visualizing.

 All components run on a single machine.
 Docker is used for infouxdb and grafana.
-The python scripts are dependent on uniqe values, such as access tokens and location data.
+The python scripts are dependent on hardcoded uniqe values, such as access tokens and location data.

-## OKD Architecture and Setup
+## Refactoring with OKD

 All resources are configured in a specific project (namespace)